samsze0/terminal-filetype.nvim/README.md

 A neovim plugin that parses terminal ansi escape sequences and annotates the buffer with colors

-This plugin is based on [norcalli/nvim-terminal.lua](https://github.com/norcalli/nvim-terminal.lua)
+This plugin a refactor of [norcalli/nvim-terminal.lua](https://github.com/norcalli/nvim-terminal.lua)

 ```lua
 {